 Like other states when it comes to intoxicated motorists or impaired drivers, the Georgia DUI laws criminalize driving when affected by anything.
 If accused of driving while intoxicated, this can mean driving while stoned on drugs, driving while having any level of psychoactive marijuana metabolites (THC), or when affected by noxious vapors from gasoline, glue, aerosols, volatiles (like toluene).

-Plus, similar inhalants that cause euphoria or getting “high” can be tagged as the impairing substance.
+Plus, similar inhalants that cause euphoria or get “high” can be tagged as the impairing substance.
 Recreational substances can be created in a lab.
 Georgia’s broad wording of comprehensive language from our Legislature is adaptable to expand answering the question, “what’s a DUI?”

 Georgia law (in recent years) has been modified to cover synthetic substances (like “Molly”) or all types of chemicals or plant material that impair the driver’s CNS (central nervous system), so as to make the person a “less safe” DUI driver.